BinaryChaosTV/SARndbox/README.md

 	cd ~/src/SARndbox-2.8
 	xed etc/SARndbox-2.8/BoxLayout.txt &

-The ampersand ("&") at the end of the second command will keep the terminal window usable while the text editor is running.
-Now enter the base plane equation as described in the video.
-To copy text from a terminal window, highlight the desired text with the mouse, and then either right-click into the terminal window and select "Copy" from the pop-up menu that appears, or press Shift-Ctrl-c.
-To paste into the text editor, use the "Edit" menu, or press Ctrl-v.
-Or, highlight the desired text in the terminal window with the mouse, and then move the mouse into the desired position in the text editor window and press the middle mouse button to copy and paste.

 `RawKinectViewer` prints two plane equations when a depth plane is extracted: the first in depth space, the second in camera space.
 The AR Sandbox needs the second, camera-space, plane equation.
 After copying it, the equation has to be reformatted slightly.
 RawKinectViewer will print:

 	Camera-space plane equation: x * <some vector> = <some offset>